b3h3moth/UnixCentric/doc/open_books.md

 * [xv6 a simple Unix-like teaching operating systems]
 * [Implementing a Unix-like operating system in Rust]
 * [Think OS: A Brief Introduction to Operating Systems]
+* [The Design and Implementation of the ULIX Operating System]